scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Availability*.
 SCION aims to provide highly available communication.
 Its focus is not only on handling failures (both on the last hop or anywhere along the path) but also on allowing communication in the presence of adversaries.
 Availability is fundamental as applications move to cloud data centers, and enterprises increasingly rely on the Internet for mission-critical communication.
-For example, as highlighted in {{I-D.rtgwg-net2cloud-problem-statement}}, achieving reliable inter-domain Internet connectivity remains an open challenge for cloud providers.

 - *Security*.
 SCION comes with an arsenal of mechanisms, designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
-The relevance of Internet's routing security issues is testified by the fact that these issues now have the attention of policymakers, while previously they were only well known in industry and academia.
-One example is the 2022 FCC inquiry on routing security {{FCC2022}}.
 SCION strongly focuses on preventing routing attacks, IP prefix hijackings, and on providing stronger guarantees than the existing Internet.
 Security is tightly related to trust.
-SCION, therefore, offers end-hosts transparency and control over forwarding paths.
+SCION, therefore, offers a new trust model, transparency and control to end-hosts over forwarding paths.
 In addition, SCION's design starts from the assumption that any two entities on the global Internet do not mutually trust each other.
 SCION, therefore, enables trust agility, allowing its users to decide the roots of trust they wish to rely upon.

 - *Scalability*.
 Security and high availability should not result in compromises on scalability.